DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 a audio or video presentation contained in the dataset:

 * `SF_DOMAIN`, `SF_USER`, `SF_COLLECTION`, together specify a
-  presentation in Springfield that must be linked to from EASY.
+  presentation in Springfield that must be linked to by EASY.
 The link is created by adding a `dc:relation` metadata value to the dataset metadata.
-This relation is marked as having the `STREAMING_SURROGATE_RELATION` scheme and contains the URL of said Streaming Surrogate in Springfield.
+This relation is marked as having the `STREAMING_SURROGATE_RELATION` scheme and contains the URL of the Streaming Surrogate in Springfield.
 These fields may only be used if all of them are specified.
-Since the `SF_PRESENTATION` is not yet defined at this point in time, a placeholder called '_presentation-placeholder_' is put in its place.
+Since the `SF_PRESENTATION` is not yet defined at this point in time, a placeholder called '_$presentation-placeholder_' is put in its place.
-* Files marked with `FILE_AUDIO_VIDEO` = "Yes" (see below) are added to this presentation through the Springfield Inbox and an entry in the Springfield Actions file that will be created by `process-sip`.
-* `SF_SUBTITLES` specifies a file that contains the subtitles for the presentation specified.
+* All files in a dataset that are identified as audio/video (using mimetype detection) are added to this presentation by identifying them as such (and providing extra metadata) in `files.xml`.
+* The data provided in `SF_DOMAIN`, `SF_USER` and `SF_COLLECTION` are stored for further processing in the `deposit.properties` file.
+* `SF_ACCESSIBILITY` provides a way to override the file-accessibility from the default `DDM_ACCESSRIGHTS` for all A/V file.
+* The columns `AV_FILE`, `AV_FILE_TITLE`, `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` are used to
+  provide extra metadata specific to audio/video files.
+For a path to a A/V file in `AV_FILE`, the user can specify the a title in `AV_FILE_TITLE` and one or more combinations of subtitles and the corresponding language tag in `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` respectively.
+* The information found in the `AV_*` columns is put into `files.xml` to better describe the file at hand.
+The `AV_FILE_TITLE` relation is put inside a `dcterms:title` element; the `AV_SUBTITLE` and `AV_SUBTITLE_LANGUAGE` are declared in a `dcterms:relation` and its `xml:lang` attribute respectively.

 3. File Processing Instructions
 -------------------------------

-### Default Processing
-By default, files in the Multi-Deposit Directory are only processed if they are located in a sub-directory that has a matching `DATASET`-value in the MDI file.
+Files in the Multi-Deposit Directory are only processed if they are located in a sub-directory that has a matching `DATASET`-value in the MDI file.

 For example, let us assume that there is a Multi-Deposit at the directory